Liedekerke Wolters Waelbroeck Kirkpatrick

 In 2019, there was major upheaval at the firm.
 Head of litigation and arbitration Hakim Boularbah left with a team of associates to join Loyens & Loeff, and the head of public international law, Nicolas Angelet, decided to set up his own independent practice.

 The arbitration and dispute resolution practice is now led by Arnaud Nuyts, who has been at the firm for almost three decades.
 He works alongside partners Aimery De Schoutheete and Roel Francis in the arbitration team.

-While the arbitration team is based in Brussels, Liedekerke has an office in Kinshasa in the Democratic Republic of the Congo (DRC), which opened in 2015; and another in London.
+Although the arbitration team is based in Brussels, Liedekerke has an office in Kinshasa in the Democratic Republic of the Congo (DRC), which opened in 2015, and another in London.

-Although it has no base in the Middle East, the firm is also involved in various disputes involving parties across the region.
+Although it has no base in the Middle East, the firm often acts in disputes involving parties across the region.